Teachers & StudentsLEARN MORE

 The Student Guide serves as a companion to the Teacher’s Instructional Guide (TIG).
 It includes a plot and character summary, accessible historical and thematic background information to support the lessons in the TIG, and a behind-the-scenes look at the production.
 It also includes fun facts, theatre terms, and activities.

-Since 2006 this program has engaged young and underserved students in the creative process of musical theatre, and by doing so, made the art form accessible to new generations of theatergoers.
-Each season, the program exposes over 500 elementary, middle, and high school students to a high-quality musical theatre production, and gives them a special “behind-the-scenes” look into the making of a show.
-Students from English/Language Arts, Fine and Performing Arts, and Visual Arts Departments spend a day at Goodspeed, participate in various workshops, and attend a matinee performance at no cost.
+Since 2006, this program has engaged young and underserved students in the creative process of musical theatre, and by doing so, made the art form accessible to new generations of theatergoers.
+Each season, the program exposes over 600 elementary, middle, and high school students to a high-quality musical theatre production, and gives them a special “behind-the-scenes” look into the making of a show.
+Goodspeed’s resident teaching artists visit schools to lead an arts integrated class that introduces students to the current production at Goodspeed.
+Students spend a day at Goodspeed, participate in various workshops with actors in the show, and attend a matinee performance at no cost.
 Students meet with Goodspeed professionals to learn the many disciplines involved in theatrical production, such as auditioning, music direction, props construction, stage management, painting, costume design, set construction, and technical effects including lighting and sound.
 The program allows Goodspeed to create an environment for students in which they can interact with all aspects of musical theatre while receiving crucial instruction from professionals in the field.
-Facilitators for the program include dedicated and talented professionals from Goodspeed’s Artistic, Production/Technical, and Administrative Departments committed to maintaining the integrity of the program and ensuring that the young people receive the very best experience possible.
-If your school would like to participate, contact Director of Education Joshua Ritter at 860.873.8664, ext.
-745 or firstname.lastname@example.org.
-For information on how to support this program, contact Sara Breen at 860.873.8664, ext.
-317 or email@example.com.
+Facilitators for the program include dedicated and talented professionals from Goodspeed’s Artistic, Production, and Administrative Departments committed to maintaining the integrity of the program and ensuring that the young people receive the best experience possible.
+If your school would like to participate, contact Arts Education Collaboration Coordinator, Nick Palazzo at 860.873.8664 x522 or email@example.com.
+For information on how to support this program, contact Frank Stilwagner, Director of Development at 860.873.8664 x367 or firstname.lastname@example.org.

 The Arts Education Collaboration is funded in part by: